-I recently had someone ask me for help with finding her a few local beekeepers in her area.
-She wanted a source for local honey but was also interested in tending bees in her own backyard.
-She just didn’t know where to begin with the equipment, climate, local laws and everything else!
+Recently, someone asked me for help with finding local beekeepers in her area.
+She wanted a source of local honey but was also interested in tending bees in her backyard.
+She just didn’t know where to begin with the equipment, climate, local laws, and everything else!
 I directed her to our local beekeepers association, the Buncombe County Beekeepers Chapter.

-The best way to find your local beekeepers is to get online, visit your favorite search engine and type in your zip code, county name, or city name and the phrase “beekeepers association” into the search.
+The best way to find your local beekeepers is to visit your favorite search engine and type in your zip code, county name, or city name and the phrase “beekeepers association” in the search bar.

-Maybe you don’t want to keep your own bees, but you want to reach out to your local beekeepers and find sources to buy local honey in bulk!
-There are also other options, for example, I found a website called “Local Honey Source,” but it needs a bit more information added.
-Maybe you can help?
+Even if you don’t want to keep your bees, you can reach out to your local beekeepers and find sources to buy local honey in bulk!
+There are also other options, for example, I found a website called “Local Honey Finder” that might help, too.

 I also asked a few friends about how they found their local beekeepers, and here’s what they said:

 Carol J. Alexander (author of Homestead Cooking with Carol – Bountiful make-ahead Meals) suggested that you could reach out to your County Extension office or visit your farmers market.